open-projects/VCFannotator/README.md

 # VCFannotator
-A tool to annotate VCF files
+A bioinformatics tool to annotate VCF files